 Rachel comes to BSDFF with a diverse background in marketing, event promotions and public relations.
-While completing her Masters Degree in Communication at the University of Montana studying documentary film and social movement, Rachel worked as the assistant manager with the Historic Wilma Theater in downtown Missoula supporting front-of-house staff, local programming, accounting and in house promotions.
-After a short stint working in event ticketing and box office operations, Rachel joined the Montana Film Office where she coordinated public relations, marketing, communications, project development, and web & social media promotions, as well as event-based marketing and brand activation at film festivals including Sundance, SXSW and LA Film Festival.
+While completing her Masters Degree in Communication at the University of Montana studying documentary film and social movement, Rachel worked in live event promotions, venue management and event ticketing for multiple organizations.
+Rachel later joined the Montana Film Office where she coordinated public relations, marketing, communications, project development, and web & social media promotions, as well as event-based marketing and brand activation at film festivals including Sundance, SXSW and LA Film Festival.
 Rachel produced the first Montana Forum on Film and New Media and assisted in developing Montana’s film industry infrastructure through workforce development projects and administration of the Big Sky Film Grant program.

 Doug Hawes-Davis is the founder and programmer of the Big Sky Documentary Film Festival.
 Hawes-Davis co-founded High Plains Films 1992.
 Since then, he has created more than 40 documentary films.
 His most recent feature documentary, ALL THE LABOR, premiered at the 2013 SXSW Film Festival.
 In 2012, his film, FACING THE STORM: STORY OF THE AMERICAN BISON, a co-production of ITVS and Montana Public Television, was broadcast on the national PBS series, Independent Lens.
 His documentary feature, LIBBY, MONTANA was broadcast nationally on the acclaimed PBS Series, POV, and was nominated for a National Emmy Award the following year.
 He is also co-producer of THE MONTANA EXPERIENCE: STORIES FROM BIG SKY COUNTRY a curated youtube channel of Montana-related content.